marenbeam/blog/hosting-a-static-site-with-docker-traefik-v2-ssl-and-cron.md

 $ chmod 600 ~/docker/traefik/acme.json
 ```

-And that's truly the end of the traefik configuration :)
+And that's *actually* the end of the traefik configuration.

 One thing that traefik has is [a fancy dashboard](https://docs.traefik.io/v2.0/operations/dashboard/).
 For clarity of configuration, we've not set that up.
 Since we've not set that up, and we haven't deployed our website yet, we don't currently have a good way to test our setup.
-At the moment, the best you can do is deploy traefik and then check to see if it's running. **Reminder**:  we're deploying with `docker stack deploy` because this is a swarm service.
+At the moment, the best you can do is deploy traefik and then check to see if it's running.
+We're deploying with `docker stack deploy` because this is a swarm service.

 ```bash
 $ docker stack deploy --compose-file ~/docker/traefik/docker-compose.yaml traefik